The Cardo Font

 HOW TO DOWNLOAD AND INSTALL

-The file cardo98.zip contains the Windows/OS X TrueType font plus a readme file with installation instructions.
-It also contains a user’s manual in PDF format.
-The manual gives additional information about the design of the font and will let you view all the characters included in the font after you install it in your system.
+The file cardo104.zip contains the Windows/OS X TrueType fonts plus the user’s manual in PDF format.
 On my Windows system, the manual looks much better with Adobe Reader 6 (fonts are noticeably smoother), although it is entirely legible under Reader 5.
 Go to this page to update your version of Adobe Reader.
-For those who may want them for some reason, I have left the earlier versions here: cardo71.zip and cardo56.zip .
+For those who may want them for some reason, I have left the earlier versions here: cardo99.zip, cardo98.zip, cardo71.zip and cardo56.zip .

 UPDATE HISTORY